well hi there at last !

 Tuesday, 12th July 2022

-This card shows Joan of Arc, who was a symbol to many of the women and featured on many banners.
+This card shows Joan of Arc, who was a symbol to many of the suffragette women and featured on many banners.
 Some even dressed as her in parades and demonstrations, and rode along with the foot soldiers.
-She was certainly a topical figure, for she had been made a saint only recently in 1909.
+She was certainly a topical figure, for she had been beatified only recently.
+More than that, as our card shows, she was but a simple girl, who rose to the call, and conquered, even though she died, or more correctly, was killed in the attempt.

 However there is a greater connection to Joan of Arc and the Suffragettes than some of you may know.
 This concerns Emily Davison Wilding, who was very enamoured with the Saint.
-One night in 1913 she had laid a wreath on a statue of her; the next day she travelled to the Derby and was killed when attempting to catch hold of the King's horse Anmer.
+One night in 1913 she had laid a wreath on a statue of her - and the very next day she travelled to the Derby.
+We will find out more about that tomorrow.

 At her funeral banners were draped across her grave, which said 'Fight on and God will give Victory".
 These were Joan of Arc's last words, and had been requested as an epitaph by Emily Davison Wilding.
-However in the end her grave bears a verse from the Bible, John 15:13 in the King James Version, "Greater love hath no man than this, that a man lay down his life for his friends."
+However in the end this did not happen, and instead her grave bears a verse from the Bible, John 15:13 in the King James Version, "Greater love hath no man than this, that a man lay down his life for his friends."

 Wednesday, 13th July 2022